vic-ma/howtodismantle.github.io/_posts/2025-04-18-Peak-a-Boo-Revealing-Peakboard-Hub-List-Data-in-your-Power-BI-Dashboards.md

 1. We specify the API endpoint for getting a token.
 2. We build a list of headers with a single entry: the API key.
 3. We place the list of headers into a list of options.
-4. We make an API call to the URL, with the list of options.
+4. We make an API call to the endpoint, with the list of options.
 5. The response represents a tree of objects in the JSON response string.
 We retrieve the access token from the response by using brackets.

 ## Get the list table data as a JSON string